-Dual Credit Opportunities (School-College-Work Initiative) See Page 30-31 for more information eLearning
+Dual Credit Opportunities (School-College-Work Initiative) See Page 30

+See Page 30-31 for more information

 Designed for Senior Students who will be headed for college.
 Dual credit opportunities are different for each secondary school.
 College Now!
 Courses are offered on specific afternoons.